Canvey Island Patrol

 Operational Base (OB)

 According to Thundersley Auxilier Don Handscombe, the Canvey Island OB was built into the sea wall.
 This is not surprising as much of the island is below sea level at high tide.
-Apparently the OB regularly flooded with high tides as a result was little used.
+Apparently the OB regularly flooded with high tides and as a result was little used.

 The exact location is not known, but it is likely it would have been washed away during the 1953 floods when a large part of the walls were breached and destroyed by a combination of high tides and on shore winds, resulting in many deaths.